Node.js Request Path: DNS, TCP, libuv & Callbacks

 client SYN

--> IP and TCP receive path
+-> server interface and TCP receive path

 -> listening socket match